pygate-dev/pygate/README.md

 # pygate

-One Platform for REST, SOAP, GraphQL, gRPC and Websocket APIs.
+One Platform for AI, REST, SOAP, GraphQL, gRPC and Websocket APIs.
 Fully managed with its own set of RESTful APIs.
 This is your APIs gateway to the world!

 🔗 [pygate.org](https://pygate.org)